 - Student Government Association President (elected)

 The College Planning Council initiates the planning cycle with a review of the previous year’s results.
 Included in this review are the college purposes, planning assumptions and long-range goals.
 Because the college’s Statement of Philosophy and Purpose provides both general direction and parameters for planning, the Council reviews the statement each year and either reaffirms it or recommends that the President appoint an ad hoc committee to consider revisions.
 When the decision is to initiate a broad review, the ad hoc committee is charged with using in its work “a college-wide, consensus-building process, thus continuing to provide for broad-based support for and knowledge of the institution’s purpose and expected educational results.”
-After being approved at the college level, the President submits the institutional statement of purpose to the Alabama State Board of Education, the college’s governing board.
+After being approved at the college level, the President submits the institutional statement of purpose to the Alabama Community College System, the college’s governing board.

 After considering the context within which the college must operate, reviewing the results achieved during the previous year and discussing issues and concerns for the institution, the Planning Council recommends Institutional Action Priorities for the coming year to the President.
 This has been an annual process since the first set of action priorities were established in 1988.

 While the deliberation is still an annual process, it became apparent to the Planning Council that most institutional-level priorities could not be adequately achieved within one academic year; so, beginning with the 1994/95 and 1995/96 academic years, the Council began recommending two-year priorities.
 In the second year of the priorities, the Council assesses achievements of the first year and then affirms or modifies the priorities to be recommended for the second year.
 After institutional priorities are approved by the President, planning moves to the unit level with the long-range goals providing the context and the Institutional Action Priorities providing the emphasis for the development of unit plans.